punam-shelke/Hoaxify-Frontend/src/Notes.md

 - for assertions we use `expect` API with **matchers**
 - to check the text content of html element `toHaveTextContent` matcher can be used
+- `toBeInTheDocument` matcher checks for element to be present in the document.